-For a smear specimen, place a drop of the liquid to be observed (e.g. water from a puddle in the forest) on the end of the slide using the pipette included or an eyedropper.
+For a smear specimen, place a drop of the liquid to be observed (e.g. water from a puddle in the forest) on the end of the slide using a pipette.
 Then smear the liquid across the slide with the help of a second slide.
 Before observing, let the slides dry together for a few minutes.